stock

 Without structured member onboarding, even clinically complex populations can appear low risk due to incomplete documentation.

 Plans that invest in engagement-driven onboarding models position themselves to capture the full value of their member population.
+For Medicare Advantage plans in particular, where risk-adjusted payment is the financial engine of the program, that early-engagement discipline is the difference between accurate funding and chronic underpayment.

 If your organization is evaluating risk adjustment support, start with onboarding.